24601/opencode-zellij-namer/README.md

 - Using project codenames instead of directory names
 - Prioritizing certain context (e.g., ticket numbers)
 - Adjusting tag preferences

+### Precedence

+When both AGENTS.md and custom instructions are present:

+1. **AGENTS.md** — Project-level guidance (shared with team)
+2. **Custom Instructions** — User-level overrides (personal preference)

+Custom instructions **take precedence** over AGENTS.md when they conflict.
+This allows teams to define baseline conventions in AGENTS.md while individual developers can customize for their workflow.

 ### Example